Mauritanian Americans: Reasons for Migration

 Mauritanian Americans have created several community associations in the United States, such as Mauritanian Community and Friendship in Erlanger, Kentucky (composed mostly of White Moors) and the Mauritanian Community Association of Ohio in Cincinnati (composed almost entirely of Afro-Mauritanians).
 The purpose of the latter organization is to help Mauritanian Americans "in many aspects: human, social and cultural".
 Its future plans include assisting Mauritanian refugees in Senegal and Mali and persons living in Mauritania.

+Religious Life

+Mauritanian Americans are predominantly Muslim, following Sunni Islam and often maintaining ties to the Maliki tradition common in Mauritania.
+Religious life also intersects with community associations, particularly during Ramadan and major holidays.